jenden/intro-to-git/INSTRUCTIONS.md

 Now try checking the status of the repository again.
-You can use`ls` to confirm that the directories still exist but that git is ignoring them.
+You can use`ls` to confirm that the directories still exist but that Git is ignoring them.
 Now commit the contents of the *.gitignore* file and let's continue.

 ```bash
 $ git status